Innovation, Law and Technology Course Descriptions

 This course provides a survey of intellectual property, a class of legally-created assets that are of increasing importance to businesses world-wide.
 Students will be introduced to the core forms of intellectual property and will learn about their importance for business and for governments.
 The course will explore how intellectual property laws can be either considered an asset or a hindrance for companies, especially those operating in the technology sector.
 Students will be exposed to the multitude of legal arrangements that govern intellectual property assets and how each of these options has profound implications for many strategic business decisions of which founders, makers, and executives in all industries need be aware.

-LAW4026H Introduction to Law and Technology - Prof. Anthony Niblett
+LAW4026H Introduction to Law and Technology - Dera Nevin

 This course explores the interplay between law, innovation, and new technologies.
 The course has two broad objectives.
 First, it provides a brief overview of the courses taught in a first year JD program.
 Topics covered include: tort law, contracts, property, constitutional and criminal law, as well as the administration of law.
 Second, it will explore how each of these areas of law will need to respond to changes in new technologies and how new technologies may affect the administration of justice and change the content of the law.